Undergraduate Communication Disorders

 Applications will be reviewed by an Admission Review Committee.

-- Admission to UNO and the College of Education.
+- Admission to UNO and the College of Education, Health, and Human Sciences.

 - Completion of a minimum of 30 credit hours including all of the General Education Fundamental Skills degree (ENGL 1150/54, ENGL 1160/64, MATH Proficiency, MATH 1130, MATH 1220, MATH 1310 or MATH 1530, CMST 1110 or CMST 2120) with a grade of C- or higher and TED 2100 Educational Foundations, and CDIS 4550 Special Needs Students from Diverse Communities, with a grade of C or higher.